omoindrot/omoindrot.github.io/_drafts/estimator.md

 Instead of using the standard method of feeding data into the graph with a `feed_dict` like this:
 {% highlight python %}
-# With tf.placeholder as input
+# With tf.placeholder as input, we need to input batches of data at each step
 sess.run(train_op, feed_dict={images: batch_img, labels: batch_labels})
 {% endhighlight %}

 We can directly call operations in the graph without feeding anything.
 The queues in `tf.data` will automatically fetch images and labels and batch them together.

 {% highlight python %}
-# With tf.data as input
+# With tf.data as input, no need to input anything
 sess.run(train_op)
 {% endhighlight %}